 This guideline is intended to recommend the best currently-available clinical care for pulp treatment, but the AAPD encourages additional research for consistently successful and predictable techniques using biologically-compatible medicaments for vital and nonvital primary and immature permanent teeth.
 Pulp therapy requires periodic clinical and radiographic assessment of the treated tooth and the supporting structures.
-Post-operative clinical assessment generally should be performed every 6 months and could occur as part of a patient's periodic comprehensive oral examinations.
+Post-operative clinical assessment generally should be performed every six months and could occur as part of a patient's periodic comprehensive oral examinations.
 Patients treated for an acute dental infection initially may require more frequent clinical reevaluation.
 A radiograph of a primary tooth pulpectomy should be obtained immediately following the procedure to document the quality of the fill and to help determine the tooth's prognosis.
 This image also would serve as a comparative baseline for future films (the type and frequency of which are at the clinician's discretion).
-Radiographic evaluation of primary tooth pulpotomies should occur at least annually because the success rate of pulpotomies diminishes over time.
-11 Since failure of a primary molar pulpotomy may be evidenced in the furcation, posterior tooth pulpotomies should be monitored by radiographs that clearly demonstrate the interradicular area.
-Bitewing radiographs obtained as part of the patient's periodic comprehensive examinations may suffice.
+Radiographic evaluation of primary tooth pulpotomies should occur at least annually because the success rate of pulpotomies diminishes over time.11 Bitewing radiographs obtained as part of the patient's periodic comprehensive examinations may suffice.
 If a bitewing radiograph does not display the interradicular area, a periapical image is indicated.
-Pulp therapy for immature permanent teeth should be reevaluate radiographically 6 and 12 months after treatment and then periodically at the discretion of the clinician.
+Pulp therapy for immature permanent teeth should be reevaluated radiographically six and 12 months after treatment and then periodically at the discretion of the clinician.
 For any tooth that has undergone pulpal therapy, clinical signs and/or symptoms may prompt a clinician to select a more frequent periodicity of reassessment.

 Apexification, reimplantation of avulsions, and placement of prefabricated post and cores are not indicated for primary teeth.
-For endodontic procedures not included in this section, the AAPD supports the AAE's Guide to Clinical Endodontics.
-12
+For endodontic procedures not included in this section, the AAPD supports the AAE's Guide to Clinical Endodontics.12